 Serving officers will have limited current experience from other sectors as traditional career routes in policing have not made it possible for officers to gain external experience during their career.

 We are working with the Home Office to open up further flexible entry and re-entry routes into policing for serving officers, as well as secondment opportunities with private sector organisations.
-It is recommended that serving officers apply for promotion through existing in-force processes.
+It is recommended that serving officers apply for promotion through existing in-force processes and take advantage of other in-force programmes.

 On successful completion of the Direct Entry Superintendent programme, superintendents are awarded a post-graduate qualification.